marufrahmangit/soc-analyst-training/README.md

 -Event Viewer: The Event Viewer is like a security camera log for your house.
 It records everything that happens (good and bad) so you can check later if something goes wrong or just see what’s been going on.
 - Performance Monitor: This tool is like a fitness tracker for your house.
 It monitors how well everything is running, like checking if the power (CPU) is being used too much or if there’s too much traffic in the hallways (memory and network usage).
 - Services: These are like the different utilities (like electricity or water) running in your house.
 The Services tool lets you start, stop, or change how these utilities work, like deciding when to turn the heat on or off (starting or stopping a service).

-### 7. System Information
-This is like a blueprint of your house that shows all the details about what’s inside, like how big each room is (memory), what materials were used (hardware), and how everything is set up (system configuration).
+- System Information: This is like a blueprint of your house that shows all the details about what’s inside, like how big each room is (memory), what materials were used (hardware), and how everything is set up (system configuration).

-### 8. Task Manager
-Task Manager is like a quick list of everything happening in your house right now—what rooms are in use (applications running), how much energy is being used (CPU and memory), and who’s using it (which applications are responsible).
+- Task Manager: Task Manager is like a quick list of everything happening in your house right now—what rooms are in use (applications running), how much energy is being used (CPU and memory), and who’s using it (which applications are responsible).

 # Incident Handling Stages
 If something bad happens, you: